XhinLiang/markdown-it-plantuml-ex/README.md

 > Plugin for creating block-level uml diagrams for [markdown-it](https://github.com/markdown-it/markdown-it) markdown parser using offline `plantuml.jar`.

-With this plugin you can create uml diagrams inside your markdown files.
+Using this plugin and you can create uml diagrams inside your markdown files.

+Differ with [markdown-it-plantuml](https://github.com/gmunguia/markdown-it-plantuml), markdown-it-plantuml-ex is using offline `plantuml.jar` to redner your diagrams, means two things:
+1. You can safety use it in your secret project or some internal docs in your employer, coz markdown-it-plantuml-ex will not upload any of your data to any server, it's just offline;
+2. You can enjoy a better render performance.

 # UML example:

+The diagrams you can use in your markdown file just like codes below.

     ```plantuml